The Low Sodium Cashew Chicken Recipe That Beats Takeout

 • 1 large yellow onion diced

-• 3 large carrots peeled and sliced into thin rounds
+• 3 large carrots peeled and thinly sliced

 • 2 red bell peppers seeded and chopped